 Myanmar comes in colors.
 Saffron-tainted robes worn by monks and pink ones with orange touches sported by thilashins add a gorgeous touch to the beautiful backgrounds of endless lists of temples and natural sights that the country offers.

 3. THE FACES

 Myanmar was closed off to tourism for quite some time until now.
 Which means that Western influences have not yet crept in.
 Jeans are an uncommon sight and instead, you will get to see men wearing longys and women dressed in beautiful dresses.
-Another common tradition the locals sport is thanaka, a Burmese paste that the Burmese apply on their faces to provide protection from the sun as well as a beauty signature!
+Another common tradition that many Burmese love flaunting is thanaka, a natural paste they apply on their faces to provide protection from the sun as well as a beauty signature!

 4. THE ANCIENT PAGODAS, TEMPLES, AND SIGHTS

 I have spent a fair share of time in Southeast Asia, and nowhere else have I witnessed such magnificent pagodas as the ones you’ll get to see on your Myanmar itinerary.
 The artistry of these sites is a perfect example of Burmese craftsmanship, which will not fail to amaze you!
 A perfect example?
 The ancient site of Bagan (which you can explore on a bicycle, e-bike or even witness a birds-eye view from a hot air balloon!)